dbgroup-nagoya-u/bztree/README.md

 ![example workflow name](https://github.com/dbgroup-nagoya-u/bztree/workflows/Ubuntu-20.04/badge.svg?branch=main)

 This repository is an open source implementation of a [BzTree](http://www.vldb.org/pvldb/vol11/p553-arulraj.pdf)[1] for research use.
+The purpose of this implementation is to reproduce a BzTree and measure its performance.
+However, the concurrency controls proposed in the paper are insufficient, so we have modified them to guarantee consistent read/write operations.
+Moreover, some tuning parameters have been changed for convenience.

+Note that although the original BzTree is proposed as an index for persistent memory (e.g., Intel Optane), we implemented our BzTree for volatile memory.
+Thus, there is no persistency support in this implementation.

 > [1] J. Arulraj, J. Levandoski, U. F. Minhas, P.-A. Larson, "BzTree: A High-Performance Latch-free Range Index for Non-Volatile Memory,” PVLDB, Vol. 11, No. 5, pp. 553-565, 2018.